 You may spot the odd elephant around the place too - there are many stories as to the significance of the mammal to our town but its symbolic use dates back to 1799 when it was adopted for our coat of arms.
 Whatever the real reason for our adoption of this iconic animal it’s an important image in our heritage.

 And it doesn’t stop there – we are famed for our sporting achievements too which is not surprising when you learn that Joe Foster invented the running spike here in 1895 and 60 years later his company became the global brand we know today as Reebok.
 This legacy endures with home-grown Olympic long-distance runners Stuart Stokes and Tom Lancashire representing the town.
 Football is important to us too, as Bolton Wanderers were one of the 12 founder members of the Football League in 1888, the legend that is Sir Nat Lofthouse was born here along with the youngest member of the 1966 World Cup winning squad, Alan Ball.
-Our sporting excellence continues with Lisa Ashton, the British Darts Organisation Ladies World Champion and Chair of the Paralympic Committee Sir Philip Craven MBE being Boltonians along with Olympic silver medallist and now pro-boxer Amir Khan and 6 times gold medallist cycling’s Jason Kenny.
-Special Olympian cyclist Kiera Byland is also flying the flag for Bolton - not many towns can boast 7 Olympic medals!
+Our sporting excellence continues with Lisa Ashton, the British Darts Organisation Ladies World Champion and Chair of the Paralympic Committee Sir Philip Craven MBE being Boltonians along with Olympic silver medallist and now pro-boxer Amir Khan and 7 times gold medallist cycling’s Jason Kenny.
+Special Olympian cyclist Kiera Byland is also flying the flag for Bolton - not many towns can boast 13 Olympic medals!
 It must be something in the air around here!

 The unique setting of the town gives us a place steeped in history, heritage, sporting achievement and forward-thinking innovation.
 So, come and join us and be part of something greater.